sprinkler/watering-restrictions-protocol/README.md

   - "**to**" is a STRING which specifies the ending time of the time period using a 24-hour clock.
 The format of the STRING is the same as "**from**".

+- "**alerts**" *(optional)* is an ARRAY containing watering conservation alerts or other information to be sent to customers.

+    - "**from**" is a NUMBER in unix timestamp format that specifies the starting date/time for alert validity
+    - "**to**" is a NUMBER in unix timestamp format that specifies the ending date/time for alert validity
+    - "**message**" the alert message to be displayed to customers

+            [
+                {
+                    from: 1477949811,
+                    to: 1477954811,
+                    message: "alert message"
+                    },
+            ]

+*Alerts: Basic JSON format*

+- "**recommendations**" *(optional)* is an OBJECT defining soil types, vegetation and emitter type and an ARRAY of recommendations "**list**"
+    -  "**recommendations.soils**": is an ARRAY of STRINGS defining soil types.
+    -  "**recommendations.emitters**": is an ARRAY of STRINGS defining emitter types.
+    -  "**recommendations.vegetations**": is an ARRAY of STRINGS defining vegetation types.
+    -  "**recommendations.list**": Each item in the ARRAY references a particular stage.
+The index of the item (**stage**) in this array corresponds to the index in the "**stages**" ARRAY.
+        - Each *recommendations.list[stage index]* is an ARRAY containing rules for each customer / property type (residential, commercial, etc) within a **stage**.
+Each item in the ARRAY references a particular type.
+The index of the item (type) in this array corresponds to the index in the "**types**" ARRAY.

+        - Each *recommendations.list[stage index][type index]* is an ARRAY of OBJECTs containing recommendations for specific soil, emitter and vegetation type within a customer / property **type** and **stage**.

+        - Each *recommendations.list[stage index][type index][index]* OBJECT has the following structure:
+            - "**soil**" is an ARRAY of NUMBERS that specify the valid soil types this recommendation applies to, the NUMBER is an index in the "**recommendations.soils**" ARRAY.
+             - "**emitter**" is an ARRAY of NUMBERS that specify the irrigation emitter types this recommendation applies to, the NUMBER is an index in the "**recommendations.emitter**" ARRAY.
+             - "**vegetation**" is an ARRAY of NUMBERS that specify the vegetation types this recommendation applies to, the NUMBER is an index in the "**recommendations.vegetations**" ARRAY.
+             - "**frequency**" is a NUMBER that specify the days interval for which the irrigation should occur.
+             - "**duration**" is a NUMBER that specify the number of seconds that the customer should irrigate the specified vegetation considering the soil and emitter type

+                      {
+                      soils: [
+                          "ClayLoam",
+                          "SiltyClay",
+                          "Clay",
+                          "Loam",
+                          "SandyLoam",
+                          "LoamySand",
+                          "Sand"
+                      ],
+                      emitters: [
+                          "PopupSpray",
+                          "Rotors",
+                          "SurfaceDrip",
+                          "Bubblers"
+                      ],
+                      vegetations: [
+                          "Grass",
+                          "FruitTrees",
+                          "Flowers",
+                          "Vegetables",
+                          "Citrus",
+                          "Bushes",
+                          "Xeriscape"
+                      ],
+                      list: [
+                        [
+                          [
+                             {
+                                soil: [0, 1],
+                                emitter: [0],
+                                vegetation: [0],
+                                duration: 720,
+                                frequency: 7
+                              }
+                          ],
+                          [
+                             {
+                                soil: [0, 1],
+                                emitter: [0],
+                                vegetation: [0],
+                                duration: 1440,
+                                frequency: 7
+                              }
+                          ]
+                        ]
+                      ]
+                   }

+*Recommandations: Basic JSON format*

 ## Example protocol parsing code (client side).
 This code resides on the use machine (e.g [Rainmachine](http://www.rainmachine.com)) or cloud side server.